diwanshuydv/ICS_CP_FANTASTIC_4/README.md

 1. Clone the repository.
 2. Compile the code using a C compiler (e.g., gcc).
 3. Run the executable.
-4. Read the instruction on the screen carefully to proceed further.
+4. Read the instructions on the screen carefully to proceed further.

 ## Requirements